AntonioDonnangelo/Sunflower-Harvest-NDVI-Correlation-Analysis/README.md

 ![resa_ndvi_corr](images_readme/resa_ndvi_corr.png)

 ### Extra: Generate a vector file for field application
 Once the interpolated yield or vigor data are obtained, it is possible to convert this information into vector format for the application of precision farming operations.
+In this case the input raster (Yield interpolated) was filtered to perform smoothing operation on the input data.
+Then, it was divided in homogeneous areas, in particular by dividing the area into 3 classes (in quantiles 0.25, 0.75, 1).
+For each homogeneous area identified, a specific program could be established (e.g. differentiated fertilization).

 ![shape_yield](images_readme/shape_3classes.png)